 You will work at two different temples.
 The contrast between the two temples will give you a broader view of how different monasteries are run.
 Volunteers will teach monks aged 10 – 18.

-On Tuesday to Thursday, volunteers will work 3-4 hours a day.
+Monday to Friday, volunteers will work 3-4 hours a day.
 These hours will be split between the two temples and may include evening lessons.
-One lesson a week will also be spent at a local English community centre – helping a range of different people.
+One lesson a week will also be spent at a local English community center – helping a range of different people.
 This is often a real highlight!
 Volunteers will also have 2-3 hours a day to prepare lessons.
 Volunteers will team teach with fellow volunteers.

 On this project, all volunteers will receive: